chemlab/chemlab/docs/mviewer.rst

 Selections
 ==========

-In Chemlab you usually operate on the selected atoms, bonds or in general objects.
+In Chemlab you select and operate on atoms and bonds.

 You can use the built-in functions to select according to various types::